OliverCadman/OliverCadman/README.md

 <h1 align="center">Hey There :v:</h1>
 <h2 align="center">I'm Oliver Cadman.
-A professional musician and keen Full Stack Developer in Training.</h2>
+A keen, aspiring Junior Full-Stack Developer.</h2>
 <p align="center">Passionate to build upon my skillset with each day, and to be creative with code!</p>

-- :open_book: Currently working towards a Diploma in Full Stack Software Development with the **Code Institute**
+- :open_book: Recently graduated with Distinction from the **Code Institute**, with a Diploma in Software Development.

-- :snake: Taking my first steps into the world of **Python**

-- :computer: I've recently completed my final project for the Code Institute, and am waiting my final grade for the course.
-Check out my final project [DepT](https://dept-ci-ms4.herokuapp.com)!
+- :computer: Check out my latest project [DepT](https://dept-ci-ms4.herokuapp.com)!
+A community hub providing musicians with the ability to easily find cover for their gigs, and to earn more money!

 - :handshake: Learning and using [ReactJS](https://reactjs.org/) to help to develop the Front-End for a matchmaking service to link up Investors and Startup Companies.